-Lemon juice is probably the most common form of acid I use in recipes.
-While I may have to buy bottled juice when they are out of season, I also regularly use the zest, it imparts a lemony flavour without the sourness.
+Lemon juice is the most common form of acid I use in recipes.
+While I buy bottled juice when lemons are out of season, I also love to use the zest.
+The zest imparts a lemony flavour without the sourness.
 Throughout the winter our tree supplied us with a steady supply of fresh lemons, come spring, we had a tree laden with ripe lemons, ready all at once.
-We harvested 8 buckets full, Preserving Lemons using a number of different methods ensures I have lemon available perfect for different recipes year-round.
-Lemons preserved in salt are perfect for Middle Eastern inspired recipes such as Pomegranate Tofu or add to Tabbouleh.
-I use lemon juice and zest in a number of recipes too.
+We harvested a couple of washing buckets full.
+When preserving lemons I use a number of different methods, this ensures I have lemon flavours available for different recipes all year-round.
+Lemons preserved in salt are perfect for dressings, salads or Middle Eastern inspired recipes such as Pomegranate Tofu or add to Tabbouleh.
+I use juice and zest to balance sweetness with berries, and in many other recipes too.

 What to do…

 - The least ripe and unblemished ones can be kept in the fridge for quite a long time

 - Unblemished lemons can be zested before juicing